Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

 \section{Variations and Refinements}

-The main estimator developed in Section~\ref{sec: algorithm} operates under a specific set of conditions: it assumes the target accuracy~$\epsilon$ and scale parameter~$\sigma$ are known \emph{a priori}, it utilizes $O\big(\log \frac{\lambda}{\sigma} + \log \frac{1}{\delta}\big)$ rounds of sequential adaptivity, and it is restricted to univariate distributions.
+The main estimator developed in Section~\ref{sec: algorithm} operates under a specific set of conditions: it assumes the target accuracy~$\eps$ and scale parameter~$\sigma$ are known \emph{a priori}, it utilizes $O\big(\log \frac{\lambda}{\sigma} + \log \frac{1}{\delta}\big)$ rounds of sequential adaptivity, and it is restricted to univariate distributions.
 In this section, we present four algorithmic extensions that relax these constraints.
 Specifically, Section~\ref{sec: unknown eps} modifies the protocol to operate without a prespecified target accuracy, yielding an ``anytime'' estimator that adapts to an unknown sampling budget.
 Section~\ref{sec: partially unknown scale} details an approach for adapting to an unknown scale parameter~$\sigma$ when only loose bounds are available.
-Section~\ref{sec: two-stage} demonstrates how trading the threshold-query model for general 1-bit queries can drastically reduce the interaction down to just two stages of adaptivity.
-Finally, Section~\ref{sec:multivar} outlines the generalization of our framework to multivariate mean estimation in $\mathbb{R}^d$.
+Section~\ref{sec: two-stage} demonstrates how trading the threshold-query model for general 1-bit queries can drastically reduce the interaction down to just two stages of adaptivity while maintaining order-optimal sample complexity.
+Section~\ref{sec:m_samples_per_query} extends the framework to a setting where each 1-bit query may depend on a local batch of $m$ samples, showing that local averaging proportionally reduces the refinement communication cost.
+Finally, Section~\ref{sec:multivar} outlines some implications of our results for multivariate mean estimation in $\mathbb{R}^d$.